PrajaktaKarandikar/Pulsar-Star-Prediction/Data/README.md

 	Candidates are stored in both files in separate rows.
 Each row lists the variables first, and the class label is the final entry.
 The class labels used are 0 (negative) and 1 (positive).

+Train, Test and Validation Sets:
+	These subsets have been extracted from the main csv file containing HTRU 2 Data.